 Vintage Style Mens Suits

-Vintage style men's suits reflect the era of men's suit fashion that reflect the times and attitudes of the good old days when worn with Stacy Adams Shoes.
-You'll find fashion features used and patterns and fabrics that just aren't seen on the modern business suit.
-We're talking fabric patterns like plaids and stripes that are meant to be noticed.
-The Pinstripe suit can be considered vintage in certain style circles.
-On vintage era suits, you used to find creative looking plaid combinations in colors and palettes that gave the man wearing them an ensemble that let him show his personal sense of style.
+Vintage style men's suits reflect the era of men's suit fashion that reflects the times and attitudes of the good old days, like the 1920s.
+You'll find fashion features, patterns, and fabrics not seen in the modern business suit.
+We're talking about fabric patterns like plaids and stripes meant to be noticed.
+These were popularized during the 1920s and 1930s.
+On vintage era suits, you used to find creative-looking plaid combinations in colors and palettes that gave the man wearing them an ensemble that let him show his sense of style.
 In contrast, modern business suits are anything creative or stylish.
 Muted is the term.
-Zoot suits are another type of vintage style suit.
+Zoot suits are another type of vintage-style suit.
 The actual style of the suit jacket and vest also are clues to a vintage fashion suit.
-You're going to see fashion details such as fancier lapels on the jacket or wider lapels as well as maybe a watch pocket on the front of the jacket to put a real pocket watch inside.
-You're also going to find that vintage men's suits have vests or waist coats that may have lapels on them or a creative style scoop cut front that shows more of your tie.
-On a 1930s style vintage era suit, you are going to notice stripes.
-Bold in your face stripes.
+You'll see fashion details such as fancier lapels on the coat or broader lapels and a watch pocket on the front of the jacket to put an actual pocket watch inside.
+You'll also find that vintage men's suits have vests or waistcoats that may have lapels on them or a creative style scoop cut front that shows more of your tie.
+On a 1930s-style vintage-era suit, you are going to notice stripes.
+Bold in-your-face stripes.
 These aren't the muted pinstripes on a business suit.
-Think James Cagney or Edward G. Robinson from an old Warner Brothers gangster movie and you'll get the idea.
-These are stripes meant to be seen from down the block on a busy Manhattan street.
-Vintage details and patterns are precisely what makes a vintage style suit stand out from the modern looks.
+Think James Cagney or Edward G. Robinson from an old Warner Brothers gangster movie, and you'll get the idea.
+These stripes are meant to be seen down the block on a busy Manhattan street.
+Vintage details and patterns make a vintage suit stand out from modern looks.